Graph Learning: Graph-driven Multimodal Learning

 Here, $\mathcal{\hat{G}}$ is the fused multimodal graph after the fusion operation. $Joint (\cdot)$ stands as joint learning process.
 Many researchers have focused on joint multimodal learning, particularly in designing shared representation layers to optimize multimodal representations.

 \textbf{Inter-modal Correlation Modeling.}~By integrating multimodal graphs into a shared representation space, the joint learning process $Join(\cdot)$ can effectively model inter-modal correlations. \citet{saqur2020multimodal} proposed a multimodal graph network (MGN) architecture that includes a graph parser and a graph matcher.
 In the graph parser, they employed a two-layer graph isomorphism network to learn from two multimodal graphs: textual graphs and visual graphs.
-Subsequently, in the graph matcher, a shared graph neural network is utilized to learn from the multimodal representations. \citet{wang2023hypergraph} design a unified multimodal phenotypic graph diffusion method to process multimodal brain graphs, capturing inter-modal correlations between different brain graphs (e.g., brain structural graphs and brain functional graphs).
+Subsequently, in the graph matcher, a shared graph neural network is utilized to learn from the multimodal representations. \citet{wang2023hypergraph} designed a unified multimodal phenotypic graph diffusion method to process multimodal brain graphs, capturing inter-modal correlations between different brain graphs (e.g., brain structural graphs and brain functional graphs).

 Some works focus on dynamic graphs.
 For example, Melody-GCN~\citep{liu2024multimodal} is a multimodal dynamic graph convolutional network designed for stock price prediction tasks.
 This model specifically addresses three types of graphs, including inter-industry graphs, inter-company graphs, and inter-day graphs.
 Melody-GCN introduces a multimodal fusing-diffusing block to effectively fuse multimodal representations, enhancing the model's ability to capture temporal dependencies and interactions.